Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- FILE_ID.DIZ

 Unzipping the files ultimately reveals a bot/ subdirectory that contains the compiled game code (PROGS.DAT) and readme (REAPRB05.TXT) for this version of the reaper bot.

-These files were re-packaged and added to the Quake Bot Archive.
+These files too are dated September 01 1996.

 ```
    7540  1 Sep  1996 REAPRB05.TXT